Abdeali1310/TeleWiz/README.md

 # TeleWiz
-TeleWiz - A min fun telegram bot that provides you the information regarding weather for any city you asked for!
+TeleWiz - A mini fun telegram bot that provides you the information regarding weather for any city you asked for!